DerekXu0518/Mybots/README.md

 Used in CHEM_ENG 395 by prof. Sam Kreigman at Northwestern University in winter 2023.

-10s video for randomly generated creatures(Note that the best
+10s video for evolution of 3D creatures: https://youtu.be/I9IPIa3FQuU

 Start the simulation
 ---